johannesuhl/histmaps/README.md

    -	proj_vector2raster_flexibleClipExtents.py
    -	Proj_vector2raster_andMerge_wParams.py

-2) Use the output *_clip_proj.shp from 1) to adjust it to local map distorsions using TransformVectorBasedOn2ndOrderPolynomial.py.
+2) Use the output *_clip_proj.shp from 1) to adjust the vector data to local map distorsions using

+   -	TransformVectorBasedOn2ndOrderPolynomial.py.

 The corrected output is called *_adjusted.shp.

 3) Use the output from 2) as vector input for